 - Insulin in a vial, like any other medication, has an expiration date.
 Talk with your physician if you use your insulin for more than 30 days or keep it beyond its expiration date.

 There are several adaptive devices currently available that can help with insulin measurement if you are blind or have low vision.
 Please note: Always consult with your diabetes health care team before purchasing and using any adaptive insulin measurement device, including insulin pens.

-- A syringe magnifier can be used in combination with a flexible-arm task lamp and a contrasting background.
-Syringe magnifiers offer minimal magnification, however.
+- Use a syringe magnifier in combination with a flexible-arm task lamp and against a contrasting background.
+Be aware, however, that syringe magnifiers offer minimal magnification.

 Fixed-dose insulin measurement devices are appropriate for individuals whose insulin dosage remains consistent from day to day: